JadeDan/GitHub-Intro/README.md

 Mobile app for reporting and classifying bullying incidents using machine learning algorithms, enhancing safety and accountability in schools and communities.

 # Ryan Corda
-Hi my name is Ryan and this is my first collaborator in github.
+Hi my name is Ryan and this is my first collaborator in github hehe.